 Once you have submitted your sitemap the status will show pending.
 This means that Bing has accepted your sitemap but has not read it yet.

 Once Bing comes to read your sitemap pending will change to success and you will see the date of the ‘crawl’.

 Frequently asked questions

 Adding a sitemap to Google or Bing is very easy.

 If you use the Yoast WordPress plugin as I talk about in my post.
 Then all you have to do is go to Google and Bing and let them know the address of your sitemap.

-Once you have have submitted you sitemap.
+Once you have submitted your sitemap.
 You do not have to do it again.
-Google and Bing will sent a bot to scan your sitemap frequently.
+Google and Bing will send a bot to scan your sitemap frequently.

 Yoast will generate a sitemap for you and will also update the sitemap every time you change or create new content.